cmugpi/cmugpi.github.io/syllabus/index.md

 You may not interact with or ask other students for help.
-These should be super simple, so if you feel like you're struggling with them, let the course staff know, because we're probably making them too hard.
+These should be super simple, so if you feel like you're struggling with them, let the course staff know because we're probably making them too hard.

 ## Help